MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

 * The support site URL is shown in the item information card.
 * By default, all the newly added content, to an already published app, is marked as invisible.
 You must go to each audience group and manually unhide it.
 * As of now we have disabled “Save a copy” feature for the preview of the multiple audience feature.
 We are working on providing a better offering.
-* Currently, Workspace Contributors can add/delete a content in the app, and can change the visibility of the content in the default audience.
-But they cannot yet switch between different audience groups in the Audience tab.
-As a Workaround, Workspace Admins/members can update the visibility of the content added in other audience groups.
-This is a temporary limitation, and we will soon allow contributors to switch between differnt audience groups in the Audience tab.
+* Currently, workspace Contributors can add or delete content in the app, and can change the visibility of the content for the default audience.
+They can't yet switch between different audience groups in the Audience tab.
+As a workaround, workspace Admins/Members can update the visibility of the content added in other audience groups.
+This is a temporary limitation.
-* Currently, multiple audiences is not supported in Power BI Mobile UX and deployment pipelines.
-We are working on supporting these.
+* Currently, having multiple audiences isn't supported in Power BI Mobile apps and deployment pipelines.
+This is a temporary limitation.
 * Apps can have a maximum of 200 dashboards.

 ## Next steps